Mycelium Robotics

 What autonomy means in practice

 These sub-problems require different skills.
-A motion planning engineer in autonomous vehicles may not have the behaviour tree experience needed for a warehouse robot.
+A motion planning engineer in autonomous vehicles may not have the behavior tree experience needed for a warehouse robot.
 Define the sub-problem clearly before you start searching.

-Motion planning (sampling-based, optimisation-based, or search-based) is a distinct skill from behaviour planning (finite state machines, behaviour trees, MDPs).
+Motion planning (sampling-based, optimization-based, or search-based) is a distinct skill from behavior planning (finite state machines, behavior trees, MDPs).
 Both fall under "autonomy engineering" but require different expertise.

-Candidates with strong motion planning depth — RRT, OMPL, trajectory optimisation — often lack the software engineering skills for production behaviour systems.
+Candidates with strong motion planning depth, such as RRT, OMPL, and trajectory optimization, often lack the software engineering skills for production behavior systems.
 Candidates from software-heavy roles may lack the mathematical depth for planning algorithms.

 Simulation vs real-world experience